JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_1.md

 Religion is the experiencing of divinity in the consciousness of a moral being of evolutionary origin.
 It represents true experience with eternal realities in time, the realization of spiritual satisfaction while yet in the flesh.

-There really is a true and genuine inner voice, "the true light that lights every man who comes into the world."
+There really is a true and genuine inner voice, “the true light that lights every man who comes into the world.”
 And this spirit leading is distinct from the ethical prompting of human conscience.

 The assurance of religion transcends the reason of mind, even the logic of philosophy.
 Religion IS faith, trust, and assurance.

 The Divine Spirit makes contact with mortal beings, not by feelings or emotions, but in the realm of your highest and most spiritualized thinking.
 It is your thoughts not your feelings that lead you God-ward.

 The divine nature may be perceived only with the eyes of the mind.
 But the mind that really discerns God, hears his indwelling Spirit, is the pure mind.
-For "Without holiness no man may see the Lord."
+For “Without holiness no man may see the Lord.”

 Religion is a profoundly deep and actual experience of spiritual communion with the spirit influences resident within the human mind--and in so far as such an experience is definable, it is simply the experiencing of experiencing the reality of believing in God as the reality of such a personal experience.